sposetti/TestDocs/apache-hive-hcatalog.md

     chown -R $HIVE_USER:$HADOOP_GROUP $HIVE_LOG_DIR;
     chmod -R 755 $HIVE_LOG_DIR;

-### Deploy the Configurations
+Download Configuration Files
+---

-Download the Hive configuration files from xxxx and change following parameters per your environment.
+1. Download the Hive and HCatalog configuration files from [here](#./conf/hive) to a temporary directory.

+2. Modify the following parameters per your environment.
+Search for **TODO** in the configuration files for the properties to replace.

-Look for all TODO’s in these files and change them to suit the environment.
+Modify Configuration Files
+---

 #### hive-site.xml